Hey there, future CrossFit champs!

 So, lace up those trainers, grab that barbell, and embark on your snatch progression journey.
 With each lift, you'll not only feel stronger but also more accomplished.
 Let's make every snatch workout a step towards greatness—ready, set, snatch!

-HYROX Training Plan: Your Ultimate Guide
+Hyrox Training Plan: Your Ultimate Functional Fitness Guide